alfonsocanor/sfdl/Readme.md

 # SFDL2U
-SFDL2U is a command line interface tool to download Salesforce Apex Logs
+SFDL2U is a command line interface tool to download, format and extract information from Salesforce Apex Logs

 # Installation